econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

 Note that Move doesn't have enum types so unlike most of the above, these do not map directly to Move.
 However, each value in each enum is associated with a constant that exists in the Move code.

+## `econia_sdk.utils.decimals`

+This package contains a few helpers for calculating market creation parameters (lot size, tick size, and min size).
+The intent is to allow one to express their desired sizes in decimal notation, and have that converted to integer notation.
+Nota bene that these expect reasonable inputs.
+For example: converting 0.000001 unit size for 3 decimals returns 1 subunit size, which is 0.001 unit size, instead of an error.
+Price conversion utilities are left out for this reason: truncation, even a small percent's worth, would make them too dangerous.

 # Other Contents

 ## `examples.trade`